vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/overview.md

 **Where Can I Use Application Toolkit?**

-Application Toolkit can be installed on any Kubernetes cluster, on your local machine or on cloud infrastructure.
+Application Toolkit can be installed on any Kubernetes cluster, whether on your local machine or on cloud infrastructure.

 With VMware Tanzu® Community Edition, you can also provision a local Kubernetes cluster and install Application Toolkit in a single command!